 I want to share a little bit about how King of Tokyo works so you aren’t sitting, scratching your head going “Huh?
 What is this game she is talking about.”
 To play the game each player picks a monster.
 You have a card that counts points and hearts for your monster.
 Once you determine who starts the game you go around and roll the 6 black dice.

 They contain numbers, claws, hearts, and lightning bolts.
 The numbers can gain you points if you roll the right combination.
 The claws will attack one or more of the other monsters (your opponents) causing them to lose hearts.
-And if you lose too many hearts, your out of the game.
+And if you lose too many hearts, you’re out of the game.
 The hearts do just what you would think.
-They gain you hearts back if you have been attacked.
-Finally, the lightning bolts earn you little green squares that you can use to buy power up cards.
+They gain your hearts back if you have been attacked.
+Finally, the lightning bolts earn you little green squares that you can use to buy power-up cards.